etri-city-traffic-brain/uniq-applications/bypass/README.md

-should describe a introduction to BYPASS
+We should add a brief introduction for BYPASS here.